nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ### Status of document

-This document is currently a draft.
+This document describes a Nuts standards protocol.

 ### Copyright Notice